dynatrace-wwse/enablement-business-observability/lab-guide/content/06_bizevents_alert/index.md

 By proactively addressing performance issues and optimizing business processes, Dynatrace helps organizations achieve better business outcomes, such as increased revenue, higher conversion rates, and improved customer satisfaction.

 This lab will we will use the `Place Order` business events `Revenue` data to create an alert when `Orders` have revenue = 0.

-This is example scenario for this lab, but synchronization failures do happen where Dynatrace can provide immediate notification.
+This is an example scenario for this lab, but synchronization failures can happen and Dynatrace can provide immediate alerting notification when they occur.

 Examples of where this could occur: